| | | | |

 Easy Fabric Ornament Gift Toppers:

-During the holidays, we want to make sure to show our appreciation to all our teachers, friends and the people who keep things going (like the delivery guy that brings me packages every day, the scout troop leader and the school secretary.)
+During the holidays, we want to show our appreciation to all our teachers, friends, and the people who keep things going (like the delivery guy who brings me packages every day, the scout troop leader, and the school secretary.)

 Easy Fabric Ornament Gift Toppers w/ printable template